 Starting your own business is an exciting adventure, so it shouldn’t be dulled down by the worry of how to finance things and really get started.
 Previously, getting funding for a new venture was hard if it seemed that your only choice was convincing a major bank to give you a loan.
-Today, however, there are myriad options available to really help get your venture off the ground.
+Today, however, there are myriad options available to help you finance your new business.

 Regardless of what type of finance you plan to go with, it’s a good idea to draw up a business plan and a budget to figure out just how much finance you might require and when.
 If you end up involving third parties, whether they be investors, a bank, or family, this will showcase that you’ve put significant thought into the process.
 Even if you only put your own funds in, then it’s still just as useful for you to have a plan and budget on hand to refer to.

 Bootstrapping will encourage you to be more cost-effective because your personal assets are at stake and there is a sense of freedom in being so self-sufficient.
-Think carefully and consider all avenues and any potential personal ramifications of inserting too many personal savings into a business.
+Think carefully and consider all avenues and any potential personal ramifications of inserting too many personal savings into a business at the start-up stage.

 With the help of invoice financing, you can receive an advance of up to 100% of an invoice value that is owed to you by customers.
 This is not technically considered a loan because you and your business have already earned the money – you’re simply waiting on the customer to pay the amount.